In This Article

 The Performance Gap Between Leaders and Laggards

-The gap between top online lenders and the rest isn't about product selection.
-Seventy-five percent of mortgage executives believe additional technology investment is needed to compete as market leaders.
+The gap between top online lenders and the rest is not about product selection.
+Seventy five percent of mortgage executives believe additional technology investment is needed to compete as market leaders.
 Yet less than 10% have the resources to properly scale operations.
 The disconnect comes down to operational infrastructure.

 Top lenders invest in six specific managed IT service areas that create compound advantages: